 The key in specific sales conversion offers is to answer their final questions, and if at all possible to demonstrate the ROI potential to them clearly so they can see how their financial position can be improved by this purchase.
 The offer should seek to remove final barriers, being concise, and eliminating unnecessary distractions.
 This can be as simple as having a landing page with the information and clear call-to-action button on your website, or a concise offer in a email.
 It should not be surrounded by other links and information.
 Here's one example of a landing page below.
 This is the sum total of everything on that web page.
 There is no extra navigation, no footer links, no sidebar, simply the offer.

 When done well, this will be a seamless process where no hard sell is needed, but simply the offer to take a next logical step with your business.

 How can you evaluate all of this?
-Measure.
+As any inbound marketing agency would say: Measure.
 You need to take the time to review metrics at each phase.
 Your google analytics that should be on your website is the the most basic tool to use.
 Look at traffic.
 Is it increasing?
 Where is your traffic coming from?
 Is your social posting plan increasing engagement and interaction in your blog comments and on your posts?
 Facebook Page Insights and tools like Buffer and Hootsuite for other posts can give owners and marketers the reports they need on their digital post mix to help determine what needs tweaked, what worked, and where to go from here.